Ashland County Court Records

 Background check fees:

-No appointment is required during regular hours (Monday–Friday, 8:30 a.m. to 5:00 p.m.; Wednesday extended to 6:00 p.m.).
+No appointment is needed during regular hours—Monday through Friday, 8:30 a.m. to 5:00 p.m., with extended hours until 6:00 p.m. on Wednesdays.
 Accepted payment includes exact cash, money orders, and credit/debit cards (with a $2.00 service fee per transaction).
 Personal checks are not accepted.
-Requesters must bring a valid photo ID and should download the Request for a Background Check form ahead of time.
+Bring a valid photo ID and download the Request for a Background Check form ahead of time.

 Arrest and Inmate Information

-The Sheriff’s Office Corrections Division maintains a searchable current inmate list for individuals detained at the Ashland County Jail.
-This tool provides booking information on current detainees and is updated regularly.
+The Sheriff's Office Corrections Division maintains a searchable current inmate list for individuals held at the Ashland County Jail.
+The tool shows booking information on current detainees and is updated regularly.

 Ashland County Civil Court Records

-Civil disputes in Ashland County are distributed between the Court of Common Pleas and the Ashland Municipal Court based on the nature and dollar amount of the claim.
-The Common Pleas Court has general jurisdiction over all civil matters, while the Municipal Court handles civil cases where the amount in dispute is less than $15,000 and small claims cases under $6,000, provided the transaction occurred in Ashland County, the property is located there, or the defendant resides in the county.
+Civil disputes in Ashland County are split between the Court of Common Pleas and the Ashland Municipal Court based on the nature and dollar amount of the claim.
+The Common Pleas Court has general jurisdiction over all civil matters.
+The Municipal Court handles civil cases where the amount in dispute is less than $15,000 and small claims cases under $6,000—provided the transaction occurred in Ashland County, the property is located there, or the defendant resides in the county.

 Types of Civil Matters